fmyersCustomPlugins/Custom-Attendance-Block/attendance_summary/README.md

    pattern: `/admin/roles/assign.php?contextid=<student's user context id>`).
 3. Select the **Parent** role, then add the parent's account in the "potential users" list on the right and assign it.

-That's it — the parent doesn't need to be enrolled in the student's courses.
-As soon as this role assignment exists, the parent's Attendance Summary block on their own Dashboard will automatically show that student's Semester 1 / Semester 2 / Total attendance.

 A parent linked to multiple children sees one section per child, labelled with the child's name, sorted alphabetically by last name.